Phylum: Magnoliophyta - Class: Equisetopsida - Order: Solanales - Family: Solanaceae

 The roots contain mildly poisonous alkaloids and have historically been used in the treatment of pain and to alleviate sleeplessness; however, all parts of this plant must be treated as poisonous since it is a close relative of Deadly Nightshade Atropa belladonna and contains the same kinds of deadly poisonous chemical compounds.

-The fruiting plant shown above and the flowers seen on the left was photographed in Crete in early April.
+The fruiting plant shown above and the flowers seen above was photographed in Crete in early April.

 Synonyms of Mandragora autumnalis Bertol. include Mandragora officinarum L.